slyval/guidelines/SAP Commerce/Commerce Conventions.md

 All sample data must be removed in productive environments.
 There are 2 ways to achieve the this.

 - The first option is to ensure that all updates do not involve sample data imports.
 This ensures that sample data is not imported
 - The second option is to add enevironment based conditions so that sample data is not imported in productive environments.

-S
+The best way to manage data is to actually use both methods above so that when sample data is triggered for import by mistake, the conditional logic will ensure the data is not imported anyway

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MzAyMTE1NDYsLTE2NTM5NjgyMjksLT
-EyNjEyMzU3NzEsOTg5NzU1NzAwLDE1MTQ2OTQ2MTAsLTE1Nzkz
-ODUyNzMsMzg0Njk1NTE5LDE2Mjk0MTcxNzgsLTE3NjE2MjYyND
-csMzQ4MTY1MjQsLTMzMjk0MDIsMTUzNzI3MDkxMCwtMTgzMzM1
-MjY3MCwtMTQ4ODkxNjg4LC02MTI4NDQ5MzUsMTY3Njc2OTM4LC
-0xODY2OTkyNTcsLTk3NzA0NjI2NiwtMTE2NDU4NjM1OSwtMzM0
-MzQ1NzM2XX0=
+eyJoaXN0b3J5IjpbMTU2ODk4MDU3OSwtMTY1Mzk2ODIyOSwtMT
+I2MTIzNTc3MSw5ODk3NTU3MDAsMTUxNDY5NDYxMCwtMTU3OTM4
+NTI3MywzODQ2OTU1MTksMTYyOTQxNzE3OCwtMTc2MTYyNjI0Ny
+wzNDgxNjUyNCwtMzMyOTQwMiwxNTM3MjcwOTEwLC0xODMzMzUy
+NjcwLC0xNDg4OTE2ODgsLTYxMjg0NDkzNSwxNjc2NzY5MzgsLT
+E4NjY5OTI1NywtOTc3MDQ2MjY2LC0xMTY0NTg2MzU5LC0zMzQz
+NDU3MzZdfQ==
 -->